+-DUFE

--DUFE Eliminates all inconsistent file entries or entries of unknown type. -DUFE is the default.
-If you use -DUFE or do not specify -SUFE, unknown file entries are eliminated, directories containing unknown file entries are compressed, and the DSKRAT is altered to indicate which records are actually in use.
+Eliminates all inconsistent file entries or entries of unknown type. -DUFE is the default.
+If you use -DUFE or do not specify -SUFE, unknown file entries are eliminated and the DSKRAT is altered to indicate which records are actually in use.
+You may also wish to use -CMPR to compress directories containing unknown file entries.
 Use -SUFE to avoid the accidental deletion of valid file entries caused by running the wrong version of FIX_DISK.
 You cannot use both -DUFE and -SUFE on the same command line.

+-FAST

--FAST Rapidly checks the condition of a robust partition or rapidly repairs a robust partition.
+Rapidly checks the condition of a robust partition or rapidly repairs a robust partition.
 You must include the -FIX option to repair the partition.
-See Table 7-1 for recommendations on when to use the -FAST option (fast FIX_DISK).
 You can also use this option with a standard partition where the only file system inconsistency is a damaged quota system.
 If there are other problems on the standard partition, FIX_DISK defaults to ignoring the -FAST option and full FIX_DISK is run.

+-FIX

--FIX Corrects quota information, truncates or deletes defective files, generates a corrected DSKRAT if the current one is bad, and maps the badspot records to the BADSPT file and to the DBS file.
+Corrects quota information, truncates or deletes defective files, generates a corrected DSKRAT if the current one is bad, and maps the badspot records to the BADSPT file and to the DBS file.
 If you omit the -FIX option, no disk modifications are performed.